Breast Reconstruction Atlanta

-There are several ways to reconstruct the breast, and Dr. Killingsworth will work together with you to decide which method is ideal.
+There are several ways to reconstruct the breast.
+Our breast reconstruction surgeons will work together with you to decide which method is ideal.
 A breast reconstruction is usually a sequence of operations that involves two and sometimes three stages.
 The first operation is usually the longest and most complicated part of the breast reconstruction sequence because it involves the formation of a breast mound.
 The second and third stages are typically performed as outpatient procedures, and they may include implant exchanges, revisions of the reconstructed breast, nipple reconstruction, and possibly surgery on the opposite breast to achieve symmetry.*

 WHAT ARE MY BREAST RECONSTRUCTION OPTIONS?*